DC 6843Respiratory System38 CFR § 4.97

 A 0% rating requires: Healed and inactive mycotic lesions, asymptomatic.
 A 100% rating requires: Chronic pulmonary mycosis with persistent fever, weight loss, night sweats, or massive hemoptysis.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Traumatic chest wall defect, pneumothorax, hernia, etc qualify for TDIU (Total Disability Individual Unemployability)?
+Can Traumatic chest wall defect, pneumothorax, hernia, etc qualify for TDIU?

-What evidence do I need to establish service connection for Traumatic chest wall defect, pneumothorax, hernia, etc?
+What evidence supports a higher rating for Traumatic chest wall defect, pneumothorax, hernia, etc?

-What is the C&P exam like for Traumatic chest wall defect, pneumothorax, hernia, etc?
+What happens at the C&P exam for Traumatic chest wall defect, pneumothorax, hernia, etc?

 Get a Personalized Rating Analysis